Updated: September 8, 2020

 Best Time to Visit PEI

 Without a doubt, the best time to visit Prince Edward Island is during the summer months between June and September.
 Other potential visits could occur in the late spring or early fall but during the winter, most things close down.
-Although many other provinces do have quite a bit of things to do during winter in Canada, PEI is not a very big place and is not very active during the winter months.
-We would choose somewhere between the beginning of June and possibly mid-October.
+Generally speaking, the winter in Canada is a fun time to explore this country, but due to its size, PEI is not a great place to explore in the winter as many attractions and hotels close down.

 Road to 150 – Prince Edward Island